-Mark Fisher is currently in his 19th year as Sports Information Director at Carnegie Mellon University.
+Mark Fisher begins his 20th year as Director of Athletics Communications in 2023.
 Fisher came to Carnegie Mellon in September 2004 from Mercyhurst College in Erie, Pa., where he served as Assistant Sports Information Director for two years.

-As the sports information director for Carnegie Mellon, Fisher oversees the daily operations of the sports information department, handles the athletic department publicity advertisement, keeps statistics, reports scores and writes press articles in promoting Tartan Athletics.
+As the director of athletics communications for Carnegie Mellon, Fisher oversees the daily operations of the athletics communications department, handles the athletic department publicity advertisement, keeps statistics, reports scores and writes press articles in promoting Tartan Athletics.
 He also is in charge of the Athletics Corporate Partner Program and serves as the departments IT liaison.

 Fisher serves as the main contact for football, men's basketball, and men's and women's golf.
 He splits coverage for volleyball, cross country, track and field and tennis.
-During his tenure at Carnegie Mellon, the Sports Information Office has promoted a total of 130 College Sports Information Directors of America (CoSIDA) Academic All-America honorees.
+During his tenure at Carnegie Mellon, the Athletics Communications Office has promoted a total of 142 Academic All-America honorees selected by College Sports Communicators (CSC), formally College Sports Information Directors of America (CoSIDA).

 Fisher is a 2001 graduate of Edinboro University of Pennsylvania where he received his bachelor’s degree in business administration with a concentration in marketing.
 While at Edinboro, he worked four years in the sports information department.
 During the summer of 2001 he interned with the Erie SeaWolves, a Double–A Affiliate of the Detroit Tigers, and then worked one year with the Mahoning Valley Scrappers, a Single-A Affiliate of the Cleveland Indians in Niles, Ohio.